Technical Description

 • Database Replication

 This section explains how database replication works in general.
-It provides an overview of the problems inherent in the various replication implementations, including master-slave, asynchronous and synchronous replication.
+It provides an overview of the problems inherent in the various replication implementations, including primary-replica, asynchronous and synchronous replication.

 • Certification-Based Replication